 Sure, the type of rest you’re getting may be enough for you to do your work and drive your car (but on less than 8 hours of sleep you’re not doing either of those as well as you think you are).
 1

-But functioning is not the same as thriving, folx!
+Functioning is not the same as thriving, folx!

 If you want to heal anxiety, you need rest that refills the deepest wells inside of you.

-The type of rest that leaves you feeling as self-satisfied as a house-cat who spent the whole day on a sunny window ledge.
+I’m talking about the type of rest that leaves you feeling as self-satisfied as a house-cat who spent the whole day on a sunny window ledge.